jap-company/fields/README.md

 # Fields

-Fields is a zero-dependency Scala validation library.
+Fields is a zero-dependency validation library for Scala.

 - **Configurable**.
 Choose any Effect, Validated or Error types.
 - **Expressive**.
 Rich extendable validation syntax